RahulRavishankar/YACS/README.md

 > Once the remaining_duration of a task reaches 0, the Worker removes the task from its execution pool and reports to the Master that the task has completed its execution.

-> The framework will have to respect the map-reduce dependency in the jobs.
+> The framework respects the map-reduce dependency in the jobs.
 Therefore, when a map task completes execution, the Master will have to check if it satisfies the dependencies of any reduce tasks and whether the reduce tasks can now be launched.
 A job is said to have completed execution only when all the tasks in the job have finished executing.

 ## ⛏️ Built Using <a name = "built_using"></a>
 Python
-> concepts of multithreading,socket programming and logging were implemented
+> concepts of multithreading, socket programming and logging were implemented

 ## ✍️ Authors <a name = "authors"></a>